-This course includes inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higher order equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of equations.
+This course includes the following topics with applications: inequalities; functions; linear and quadratic equations, and their graphs; rational, radical, and higher order equations; polynomial and rational functions; logarithmic and exponential functions; systems of equations.
 MAT 1314 will include review material from Intermediate Algebra.
 Prerequisite: ACT sub score 16-18 or MAT1234 w/C or higher, Accuplacer 231-253